fadhli00/MITTR/README.md

 # MITTR

-This repository contains a **phase-based adversary simulation lab** aligned with the **MITRE ATT&CK framework**.
+This repository documents a **phase-based adversary simulation lab** built in a **Proxmox homelab environment**.

-Each folder represents a phase of an attack, documented from both the **attacker** and **SOC analyst** perspectives, focusing on detection, investigation, and response using EDR and SIEM telemetry.
+The lab uses segmented networks, pfSense, and security tooling to simulate real attack behavior and document detection and investigation workflows aligned with the **MITRE ATT&CK framework**.

 ---